 After your operation you will wake up in the recovery room before returning to the ward.
 You may still be very sleepy and be given oxygen through a clear face mask to help you breathe comfortably immediately after your operation.
+To allow your abdomen to recover from surgery you may only have something light to eat until the next day.
 An intravenous infusion also known as a 'drip' will be attached to your hand or arm to give you fluids and prevent dehydration until you are drinking enough.

 You may also have a drain (tube) in your wound which is inserted during your operation.
 This is so that any blood or fluid that collects in the area can drain away safely and will help to prevent swelling.
-The drain will be removed when the drainage has reduced which could take several days.
+The drain will be removed when the drainage has reduced, which could take several days.